Home ยป Recipe Index ยป Dessert ยป Stout Brownies with Box Mix

 Labeled ingredients to make beer brownies.

-You can use any type of brownie mix you like as the base for these Stout Brownies.
-Let your love of chocolate be your guide.
+• Brownie Mix – You can use any type of brownie mix you like as the base for these Stout Brownies.
+I prefer a milk chocolate mix which lets the beer flavor shine through a little better.

 Read the back of your box mix to see what other ingredients you need.
-Typically, it will say eggs, oil, and water.
+Typically, it will be eggs and oil.
 Make sure you use the correct amounts, per your box mix.

 A mixing bowl with brownie mix and beer ready to be mixed.

-3. Pour your spiked Beer Brownie batter into a greased 8 x 8 baking dish.
+Pour your beer brownie batter into a greased 8 x 8 baking dish.

-• Baking with beer is pretty easy.
-It’s best to have your Guinness be at room temperature and a little flat.
+• It’s best to have your Guinness be at room temperature and a little flat.
 Pour it out of the can or bottle and into a glass to sit for a while before using it.

 Frequently Asked Questions